City of Binghamton New York

 To schedule a field trip, contact Madelyn Shantillo, Assistant to the Mayor for Neighborhood&Youth Affairs, at (607) 772-7001 or madelyn.g.shantillo@cityofbinghamton.gov.

 The spray pad is roughly 10,000 square feet and showcases 10 unique water features, including elevated bucket dumps and ground nozzles.
-It replaced an outdated water fountain that was not designed for swimming or recreation.

-For more information, call the Parks&Recreation Department at (607) 772-7017.
+For more information, contact Binghamton Parks & Recreation Department at (607) 772-7017.

 In the spring of 2018, the City of Binghamton completed a $98,000 renovation of the basketball courts at Columbus Park, renaming them in honor of King Rice, a Binghamton High School graduate, college basketball star and Division I head coach at Monmouth University.